 PI, NASA, Characterizing Maine's coastal wetlands using field data and NASA's Advanced Spaceborne Thermal Emission and Reflection Radiometer (ASTER), 2008-09.

 Firooza teaches and does research in the area of environmental geography, with a focus on society-environment interactions, natural resource conservation & policy, sustainable development, and geospatial technologies, including remote sensing and GIS.
 Her research uses remote sensing and other geospatial tools and techniques to monitor landscape changes across wetland, freshwater, urban, and forested ecosystems, both in the United States and India.
-Of recent, she has also been researching some of the socio-economic, environmental and policy issues related to wind energy production.
+Of recent, she has also been researching some of the socio-economic, environmental and policy issues related to sustainable wind energy production.
 NASA support has enabled Firooza to collaborate with Geography-Anthropology students through fellowships, research assistantships, and summer internships at NASA Centers.

 Pavri, F.,A. Springsteen, A. Dailey and J. MacRae.
 2013.
 Land use and socioeconomic influences on a vulnerable freshwater resource in northern New England, United States.
 Environment, Development and Sustainability, V 15 (3), 625-643.